How to Compare Bike Insurance Policies Online

 Impact on Premium

-Covers depreciation on most parts except consumables like engine oil, nuts, bolts, brake linings, and similar items.
+Covers depreciation on most parts except consumables like engine oil, nuts, bolts, and brake linings

 Increases premium